CandOpSec/IncidentResponsePlan/docs/e-lottery-requirements/availability/index.md

 and of course the ‘main’ one.
-Neighboring servers are defined as follows: For each server pick a given number of servers and connect them with each other, the number of servers picked is to be chosen by qualified members, each server can have different number of neighboring ones, ‘main’ is neighbour for all by default.
+Neighboring servers are defined as follows: For each server pick a given number of servers and connect them with each other, the number of servers picked is to be chosen by qualified members, each server can have different number of neighboring ones, ‘main’ is neighbor for all by default.
 Connection is defined as a procedure where servers can divide the work between themselves, send the data or cooperate.
-It is good to mention that servers can perform on their own and be a neighbour only to ’main’.
+It is good to mention that servers can perform on their own and be a neighbor only to ’main’.
 For a given interval servers are checked if they are working and executing properly by ‘main’.
-Servers also send an impulse to neighbouring ones and see if there is everything fine with them, while checking also if they are able to talk with ’main’.
+Servers also send an impulse to neighboring ones and see if there is everything fine with them, while checking also if they are able to talk with ’main’.
 In case of emergency appropriate steps are taken to get rid of problems or unwanted situations.
 Moreover it is good to mention the fact that communication between two servers and a server with ‘main’ is different and properly secured